 evennia start -l

 mygame/server/settings.py.
 It’s empty by default.
-Copy and change only the settings you want from the default settings file.
-See the Settings documentation for more info.
+Copy and paste only the settings you want/need from the default settings file to your server’s

 Register with the Evennia Game Index (optional)¶

-You can let the world know that you are working on a new Evennia-based game by registering your server with the Evennia game index.
+To let the world know that you are working on a new Evennia-based game, you may register your server with the Evennia game index by issuing:

-Just follow the prompts.
-You don’t have to be open for players to do this - you just mark your game as closed and “pre-alpha”.
+Then, just follow the prompts.
+You don’t have to be open for players to do this — simply mark your game as closed and “pre-alpha.”

 You are good to go!

-Next, why not head into the Starting Tutorial to learn how to start making your new game!
+Next, why not head over to the Starting Tutorial to learn how to begin making your new game!